 In the Add Application page that's displayed, you can add applications for six streaming use cases.

-LiveUse this application type to deliver live streams to players (single server) or as an origin server to deliver live streams to other servers running Wowza media server software to scale content delivery to a large number of players.
+LiveUse this application type to deliver live streams to players (single server) or as an origin server to deliver live streams to other servers running Wowza Streaming Engine to scale content delivery to a large number of players.

-VODUse this application type to stream video on demand (VOD) files to players (single server).
+VODUse this application type to stream video-on- demand files to players (single server).

-Live EdgeUse this application type to ingest live streams from a live application on an origin server that's running Wowza media server software.
+Live EdgeUse this application type to ingest live streams from a live application on an origin server that's running Wowza Streaming Engine.
 This application is then used to deliver the live streams to players (single server).

 VOD EdgeUse this application type to ingest video on demand files from a Media Cache source.
 This application is then used to stream the VOD files to players (single server).